 Contingent Liabilities

-Analyse and advise on the UK government’s contingent liabilities
+Advise on and analyse the UK government’s contingent liabilities

 The Contingent Liability Central Capability (CLCC) is an analytical and advisory unit within UK Government Investments (UKGI).
 The CLCC has been established to strengthen contingent liability expertise within government and improve how government manages its portfolio of risk from contingent liabilities.